web-alchemy/event-target/README.md

-# Event emitter based on standard EventTarget
+# Tiny event emitter based on standard EventTarget

 This event emitter simply inherits from global standard class `EventTarget` and create methods aliases: `on` for `addEventListener`, `off` for `removeEventListener` and `emit` for dispatching custom events (see example below).